 Ul.
 Marka Marulića 2, 21000, Split, Croatia

-As a tribute to the zinfandel grape, which originated in Croatia, this food and wine bar has a zin-centric wine list, but doesn’t ignore other regional favorites.
-Among 100 bottles, about 30 are available by the glass, so it’s a great...
+A tribute to the zinfandel grape, which originated in Croatia, this restaurant and bar features a zin-centric wine list but also showcases regional favorites like Plavac and Dingač.
+Of its 100 wines, it offers about 30 by the glass, encouraging...

 172 Boulevard Saint-Germain, 75006 Paris, France

 Go for the scene, not the food, and enjoy the Art Deco décor and great people-watching at this buzzy Left Bank landmark.
 Despite a limited menu and steep prices, the place is packed day and night.
 Order a chocolat chaud and sit on the...

 Astier de Villatte is well known for its light weight white porcelain plates and dishes, all shown in a big wooden closet at the entrance hall of the store, alongside home perfumes, candles and other colored decorative dishes.
 It serves as a...

 Most locals point to Breizh Café in the Marais for the city's best crêpes but my loyalties lie with Chez Imogène, a tiny, no-frills restaurant in the 11th arrondissement.
 Traditional buckwheat galettes and sweet dessert crêpes take pride of place...